GPII/universal/documentation/AuthorizationService.md

 #### addUserAuthorizedAuthorization(userId, clientId, selectedPreferences)
 - **description**: Add an authorization for a web preferences consumer client or a onboarded solution client.
 This API checks if an user authorization already exists based on the user id and OAuth2 client id/solution id.
 If it doesn't exist, generate an access token and add the authorization.
 If it does exist, do nothing.
 This function adds 2 type of authorizations: onboarded solution authorizations and web preferences consumer authorizations.
 When adding onboarded solution authorizations, the 2rd argument `solutionId` must be provided and the 3rd argument `oauth2ClientId` should be empty.
 Vice versa when adding web preferences consumer authorizations.
 - **parameters:**
     - userId: String.
-A system generated unique number that identifies the user.
+A system generated unique id that identifies the user.
     - clientId: String.
 A unique string that represents the registration information of a GPII client.
         * If the client is one of these client types: GPII app installation, privileged preferences creator, web preferences consumer.
 The `clientId` is the `oauth2ClientId` field value in the corresponding document.
         * If the client type is onboarded solution, the `clientId` is the `solutionId` field value in the corresponding document.